t2mune/mrtparse/README.md

 ###slice.py
 ####Description
-It outputs the following data of a MRT format file.
+This script outputs the following data of a MRT format file.
 1. The data for the interval of the specified seconds from the specified start time to the specified end time.
 2. The data from the specified start time to the specified end time.
 3. The data for the interval of the specified seconds.